 If you were to become ill or die without having prepared certain estate planning documents, you’ll place a heavy burden on your family and make it difficult for them to access needed funds.

-That’s why we’ve created our Small Estate Planning Package to give you and your loved-ones the legal documents you need to carry our your wishes should you become ill or die.
+That’s why we’ve created our Small Estate Planning Package as part of our Small Estate Plans to give you and your loved ones the legal documents you need to carry our your wishes should you become ill or die.

-Simple ways to Avoid Probate Court
+Simple Ways to Avoid Probate Court

-Joint Tenancywith Right of Survivorship.
-On many financial accounts, you can create a Joint Tenancy with a Right of Survivorship to allow a spouse or significant other ownership of an account after your death.
+Joint Tenancywith Right of Survivorship – On many financial accounts, you can create a Joint Tenancy with a Right of Survivorship to allow a spouse or significant other to have ownership of an account after your death.

 An insurance policy is a contract between you and the insurance company, so the policy proceeds will be paid to the beneficiaries you have designated.

 Key Documents You’ll Need in Case of Illness or Death

 Our Estate Essentials Portfolio provides you with core documents you should have so others know your wishes in the event you become seriously ill or die.

-Last Will and Testament.
-Your Will not only gives you an opportunity to express your wishes for awarding your estate to family, friends and charities, it gives your survivors the most important legal document they will need in dealing with the probate court, your real estate, retirement accounts, bank accounts and other creditors.
+Last Will and Testament – Your Will not only gives you an opportunity to express your wishes for awarding your estate to family, friends and charities, it gives your survivors the most important legal document they will need in dealing with the probate court, your real estate, retirement accounts, bank accounts and other creditors.

-Directive to Physicians.
-This document, also known as a Living Will, directs a physician to withhold or continue life sustaining procedures in the event of an incurable or irreversible condition.
+Directive to Physicians – This document, also known as a Living Will, directs a physician to withhold or continue life sustaining procedures in the event of an incurable or irreversible condition.

-Medical Power of Attorney.
-This document lets you authorize a designated person to make health care decisions for you under the circumstances and to the extent provided in the document.
+Medical Power of Attorney – This document lets you authorize a designated person to make health care decisions for you under the circumstances and to the extent provided in the document.

-Durable Power of Attorney.
-This document lets you authorize a designated person to manage your financial and personal matters should you become incapacitated and unable to manage such matters.
+Durable Power of Attorney – This document lets you authorize a designated person to manage your financial and personal matters should you become incapacitated and unable to manage such matters.

-HIPPA Release.
-This document lets you authorize the release of information that is protected under the Health Insurance Portability and Accountability Act and Privacy Standards (HIPAA) and the Texas Medical Privacy Act to authorized persons so they may gather critical medical information necessary to your care.
+HIPPA Release – This document lets you authorize the release of information that is protected under the Health Insurance Portability and Accountability Act and Privacy Standards (HIPAA) and the Texas Medical Privacy Act to authorized persons so they may gather critical medical information necessary to your care.

 Let’s Plan Together